SunnyHaze/CASIA2.0-Corrected-Groundtruth/README.md

 # Noisy Labels repairing in dataset CASIA v2.0 groundtruth

+This repository includes resources below:
+- **CASIA2.0** Image Tampering Detection Evaluation Dataset
+- It's ground-truth which **repaired some of Noisy label-masks.**
 ## Intro
 CASIA 2.0 is a dataset for Image Tampering Detection Evaluation, which was published by Jing Dong et al in 2013.
 However, this dataset is **lack of the groundtruth images** comparing to other Image Tampering Detection Datasets.